 The panel also identified knowledge gaps and areas for further study:

-• How social determinants of health influence specific outcomes, such as cutaneous lupus, cardiovascular disease, and hospitalization outcomes
+- How social determinants of health influence care utilization and outcomes

 The Need to Swing the Pendulum

-Health disparities in lupus were brought into stark relief during the COVID-19 pandemic.
-The Lupus Foundation hopes its scientific statement will be used by clinicians, researchers, public health practitioners, industry leaders, and policymakers to keep moving toward health equity for historically marginalized individuals living with lupus.
+Health disparities were brought into stark relief during the COVID-19 pandemic, which exacerbated known inequities, especially among those individuals living with chronic illness who have social risk factors.
+The Lupus Foundation hopes its scientific statement will be used by clinicians, researchers, public health practitioners, industry leaders, and policymakers to continue moving toward health equity for historically marginalized individuals living with lupus.